CA Sandeep Kanoi

 Read more on Deduction u/s.
 80DD – Deduction u/s.
 80DD for expenses on medical treatment of disabled dependent

 3. Medical treatment of specified ailments under section 80DDB – Deductions of expenses on medical treatment of specified ailments (such as AIDS, cancer and neurological diseases) can be claimed under Section 80DDB.
-The maximum amount of deduction allowed from gross total income is restricted to Rs 40,000 (which goes up to Rs 60,000 if the age of the person treated is 60 years or more) on condition that no medical reimbursement is received from any insurance company or employer for this amount.
-In case of reimbursement the amount paid should be reduced by the amount received if any under insurance from an insurerer or reimbursed by an employer.
+The maximum amount of deduction allowed from gross total income is restricted to Rs 40,000 (which goes up to Rs 60,000 if the age of the person treated is 60 years or more and Rs 80,000 if the age of the person treated is 80 years or more) on condition that no medical reimbursement is received from any insurance company or employer for this amount.
+In case of reimbursement the amount paid should be reduced by the amount received if any under insurance from an insurer or reimbursed by an employer.
+However wef A.y 2019-20 the above limit of Rs 60000 and Rs 80000 has been increased to Rs 1,00,000

 Read More on Section 80DDB – Deduction under section 80DDB with FAQ